tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_memories.rst

 [WIFE]_

     It says, 'further to your instructions'.
-But you can't even read, |HUSBAND|.
+You're in prison and you can't read, |HUSBAND|.

 [HUSBAND]_